mimblewimble/grin/doc/build.md

 Please note that all mining functions for Grin have moved into a separate, standalone package called [grin_miner](https://github.com/mimblewimble/grin-miner).
 Once your Grin code node is up and running, you can start mining by building and running grin-miner against your running Grin node.

+For grin-miner to be able to communicate with your grin node, make sure that you have `enable_stratum_server = true` in your `grin-server.toml` configuration file and you have a wallet listener running (`grin wallet listen`).